danking/hail-cloud-docs/how-to-cloud-with-hail.md

 ```

 You should see some progress bars indicating the work underway on the
 cluster.
 Your cluster should have 12 compute cores.
-Why not 16?
 Dataproc uses 4
 cores of one worker node for its own purposes.

-When you're finished with the cluster, shut it down:
+When you're finished with the cluster, you can shut it down with:

 ```
 hailctl dataproc stop your-name-here-test